HathorNetwork/rfcs/projects/hathor-wallet-headless/0004-tx-transaction.md

 # Summary
 [summary]: #summary

-Create a transaction template that can be used to form a transaction by following the instructions.
+Create a transaction template api on the wallet-lib that can be used to build transactions by following user defined instructions.

 # Motivation
 [motivation]: #motivation